cdli-gh/annodoc/index.md

 	5	ur5-ra-àm	ur5=Ø='am	that=ABS=be:3N.SG	4	appos

 Note: If a clause is ambiguous between an analysis as a (morphologically unmarked) relative clause or a declarative clause, annotate it as declarative clause.

+Occasionally, the arguments of a relative clause may occur as postposed genitive attributes of its syntactic head.
+Annotate according to their morphology, i.e., the relative clause as `amod`  (if no other arguments are given) and its arguments as adnominal `GEN`.

+	# Jagersma, Chap.
+7 (204b)
+	# ‘from Sagub to the border of the work done by Bau’s men: 80 nindan’
+	# (DP 636 2:3-3:1; L; 24)
+	1	saĝ-ub!-ta	saĝ.ub=ta	Sagub=ABL	9	ABL
+	2	/	_	_	1	punct
+	3	kíĝ	kíĝ	work	9	TERM
+	4	ak	ak-Ø	make-NFIN	3	amod
+	5	lú	lú	man	5	GEN
+	6	dba-ú-ka	ba.ú=ak=ak	Bau=GEN=GEN	5	GEN
+	7	zà-bé	zà.g=be=š(e)	border=its=TERM	3	appos
+	8	80	80	80	9	nummod
+	9	níĝ-řá	níĝ.řá	nindan	0	root

 TODO: check all `ccomp` in the data whether to be replaced by `acl`.